The Maple Leaf Forever: Alternative lyrics

 CBC Radio's Metro Morning show in Toronto ran a contest to find new lyrics for the song in 1997.
 The contest was won by Romanian immigrant, mathematician, and now a songwriter, actor and poet, Vladimir Radian, who came to Canada in the 1980s.
 This version received its first full orchestral treatment on June 27, 1997, at a concert by the Toronto Symphony Orchestra.

 The new version removed all references to British-Canadian heritage, but added a special reference to Quebec's provincial symbol, the fleur-de-lis.

 Padre G. E. Benton, a former Canadian army chaplain, also wrote a revised version.

 The Canadian vocal harmony trio "Finest Kind" (Ian Robb, Ann Downey and Shelley Posen) recorded "The Maple Leaf Forever" on their 2003 CD "Silks & Spices".
 This version, with new words co-written by Posen and Robb and harmony arrangement by the trio, was sung at the ceremonial planting in Ottawa of two silver maple seedlings: direct descendants of the tree which is thought to have inspired Alexander Muir to write the original song in 1867.
 The ceremony occurred on November 2, 2014, and was attended by several local dignitaries and military veterans.
 The words acknowledge the Aboriginal, French, English and "new Canadian" contributions to the evolution of Canada, and highlight Canada's more recent military role as peacekeepers "where hate and war divide".
 The second verse also references John McCrae's iconic First World War poem "In Flanders Fields".

-Maple Leaf Gardens / Winter Olympics

-During the final game of the Toronto Maple Leafs at their former home arena, Maple Leaf Gardens in Toronto, Anne Murray sang another version (modified from Radian's version) of the Maple Leaf Forever.
+During the final game of the Toronto Maple Leafs at their former home arena, Maple Leaf Gardens in Toronto, Anne Murray sang another version (modified from Radian's version) of "The Maple Leaf Forever".
 This version was also used by Michael Bublé during the 2010 Winter Olympics closing ceremony.